John Ware (TV journalist): Labour Party

-Ware has reported two Panorama documentaries on the Labour Party in recent years: “Labour’s Earthquake” (2015) on Jeremy Corbyn's campaign to be elected as Labour Party leader and in 2019 Ware reported on Ware reported on allegations of antisemitism in the Labour Party in an extended Panorama programme entitled "Is Labour Anti-Semitic?"

-The 2015 programme Jeremy Corbyn: Labour's Earthquake, attracted hundreds of complaints, including from Corbyn's campaign team, and was described by a member of Corbyn's campaign team as "containing factual inaccuracies" and "a complete hatchet job".
+Ware has reported two Panorama documentaries on the Labour Party in recent years: on Jeremy Corbyn's campaign to be elected as Labour Party leader and in 2019 Ware reported on allegations of antisemitism in the Labour Party in an extended Panorama programme entitled "Is Labour Anti-Semitic?"The 2015 programme "Jeremy Corbyn: Labour's Earthquake", attracted hundreds of complaints, including from Corbyn's campaign team, and was described by a member of Corbyn's campaign team as "containing factual inaccuracies" and "a complete hatchet job".
 The BBC rejected the claims.

-The 2019 programme Is Labour Anti-Semitic?. was nominated for two British Journalism Awards in the 'Investigation' and 'Politics Journalism' categories.
+The 2019 programme "Is Labour Anti-Semitic?" was nominated for two British Journalism Awards in the 'Investigation' and 'Politics Journalism' categories.
 The Labour Party, then led by Jeremy Corbyn, strongly condemned the programme, stating that it contained "deliberate and malicious representations designed to mislead".
 The party stated that "Panorama has pre-determined the outcome of its investigation and is relying on unsubstantiated allegations and misrepresentation to come to its conclusions".
 Labour submitted a formal complaint about the programme to the BBC, but this was rejected by the BBC's Executive Complaints Unit.
 Over 20 complaints of bias were taken to Ofcom, who ruled that the programme had been "duly impartial" and had given appropriate weight to Labour's position.

-Five of the Labour Party whistleblowers interviewed in the programme announced their intention to sue the Party, claiming that Labour's response breached its commitment to protect the rights of whistleblowers and 'defamed' them.
+Five of the Labour Party whistleblowers interviewed in the programme announced their intention to sue the party, claiming that Labour's response breached its commitment to protect the rights of whistleblowers and defamed them.
 Ware also launched legal action against the Labour Party, alleging it had libelled him in statements following the broadcast of the programme.
 On 22 July 2020, the Keir Starmer-led Labour Party retracted a number of allegations that it had made in relation to both John Ware and a number of participants in the Panorama documentary in full.
-The Party issued a formal apology, and agreed to pay substantial damages and costs.
+The party issued a formal apology, and agreed to pay substantial damages and costs.